-Refer to Note 10, Goodwill and Intangible Assets, for further information.
+Refer to Note 10, Goodwill and Intangible Assets for further information.

 Income Taxes - The Company is a single-member limited liability company treated as a disregarded entity for federal and state income tax purposes.
-The Company's results of operations are included in the consolidated Federal and applicable state income tax returns filed by the Ultimate Parent.
-As of the beginning of fiscal 2021, the Company adopted Accounting Standards Update ("ASU") No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12").
-Refer to Adopted Accounting Standards below for discussion of the Company's accounting policy with respect to income taxes.
+The Company's results of operations are included in the consolidated Federal and applicable state income tax returns filed by the Parent.